30Siddharth/30Siddharth.academicpages.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Mechanical and Aerospace Engineering, University of Virginia
-* M.S. in Mechanical Engineering and Applied Mechanics, University of Pennsylvania, 2020
+* M.S.E. in Mechanical Engineering and Applied Mechanics, University of Pennsylvania, 2020
-* B.S. in Manufacturing Process and Automation Engineering, NSIT, Delhi University, 2018
+* B.E. in Manufacturing Process and Automation Engineering, NSIT, Delhi University, 2018

 Work experience
 ======